pyscript/docs/docs/user-guide/architecture.md

 !!! failure

-    PyScript is simply Python running in the browser.
-It is an unfamiliar concept that some fail to remember.
+    PyScript is simply Python running in the browser. **Please remember**:

     * PyScript isn't running on a server hosted in the cloud.
     * PyScript doesn't use the version of Python running natively on the user's